datavikingr/Runa/README.md

 Whether it's an academic interest or spiritual devotion that brought you here, please feel free to submit changes to the work, to the code, anything.
 State your reasoning in as much detail as possible, and cite the applicable source(s).
 Bibliographic information is good, links are better.

 If you have new inscription databases to add to the cross-referencing function, code optimizations, or some other new feature: please, feel free to submit the PR.
 Any help will be greatly appreicated.
+Try to generate steps as .txt files for the notes subdirectory, if you add additional passes.

 For the non-coders, search 'pull request tutorial for git/github beginners' in your preferred search engine, and that'll get you in the space you need to be and moving.

-## For Spelling-only corrections:
+## For YF Spelling-only corrections:
-Add your entry to buildspellcheckdict.py in the format you see there.
-Save and run it to recompile spellcheck.json automatically.
+- Add your entry to `spelling_dict` inside `update_spelling.py`.
+Run it, it'll do the rest.
+- Both `buildspellcheckdict.py` & `yf_spellcheck.json` are depricated.
+- Priority list is based on frequency of words through all out all texts.
+I am sampling through the list, for the sake of my sanity.
+Possible ᛦ-swaps get 100% check-rate.
+- When possible, prefer Viking-age inscriptions and spellings (700-1100 CE)

 See roadmap below for more details.

 ## For New Texts:
-Run `.newtext.sh`.
+Run `./tools/runa.sh`.
 Follow the directions on the screen.
+It's a bash wrapper for 4 Python tools:
+1. input_processing.py - This keeps 2 & 3 from breaking.
+2. asf_transliterate.py - pretty straight forward.
+Two passes, for prioritization's sake.
+3. oldnorserun.py - what it is says on the can.
+4. post_processing.py - I like this formatting.

 ## English Translations/Tranliterations:
+Run `python3 ./tools/asf_transliterate.py`.
 Abide copyright law; make sure the translation is in the commons, or is otherwise licensed for republication.
 If you'd like to add additional English translates (eg, a Grimm translation) the files should be named in the following format: `EN-Lat-Name.txt` and `EN-ASF-Name.txt`

 Simple English-to-Futhorc transliteration is the name of the game here with ASF versions.
-We've all done it.
-Let's normalize it, but correctly - use the AS Futhorc.
-I use an app on my Chromebook for it.
+See below.

 ### No Elder Futhark tranliterations will be accepted.
 Here's why:
 1. EF + Eng is wildly ahistorical and no one that I'm aware of knows enough Proto Old Norse outside of pure conjecture and few examples to be able to use them correctly.
 Part of the point of this project is accuracy, so this is the primary reason.